 This statistical measure can be useful for creating a well-diversified portfolio, since securities with a negative covariance can help manage the impact of volatility on portfolio returns.

 Ready to start building your own portfolio?
 It’s easy when you open an Active Invest account with the SoFi Invest® online brokerage.
-You can start trading stocks, ETFs, even crypto.
+You can start trading stocks and ETFs.
 SoFi doesn’t charge any commission, and SoFi members have access to advice from professionals, who can answer investment questions.